 Anyone who commits murder in Tasmania can be charged under section 158 of the Criminal Code Act 1924.
 A guilty verdict in a murder case attracts a sentence of life in prison or another severe penalty.
 A person who intends to commit a crime and tries to carry it out but fails to do so is almost as morally culpable as if they had actually committed the offence.
 As such, it is a serious criminal offence under section 299 for someone to attempt to commit murder.
 The penalty that applies to attempted murder varies according to the specific circumstances of the case.
-This article explains how attempted murder offences are treated in Tasmania.
+This page explains how attempted murder offences are treated in Tasmania.

 Definition Of Attempted Offences

 ‘Inchoate’ offences criminalise participation in incomplete offences.
 Laws of attempt extend criminal liability to include what a perpetrator tries to do.
 An attempted offence is when a person acts or fails to act with the intent to commit a crime or is interrupted before they can finish the commission of the crime.

 An offender is guilty of attempting to commit murder even if they voluntarily desist from the actual commission of the crime.
 The offence also applies in circumstances when it was impossible to commit the crime.
 For instance, a person who fires a gun can be found guilty of attempted murder even if the weapon was faulty and incapable of delivering lethal force.

 It is difficult to articulate the point at which an act constitutes attempted murder.
 An offender is likely to be prosecuted for attempted murder if they finalised their plans and began to take steps towards the commission of the offence.
 Ultimately, it is a question of law and depends on the circumstances of the specific case.